mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/PythonAPIRef.md

 | read_own_writes | bool | No | Ensures read consistency for a cluster of servers - `False` is used by default |
 | progress | function | No | Specifies a function to be called back when reporting progress |

+: REST Views Options (find_all)

 > Cursor-based pagination takes precedence over offset-based pagination, which means that if a cursor is defined, the value of the offset property (`skip`) will be ignored.

 #### Return Type (find_all)